TrystanLea/blog/pages/en/introduction.md

 ## title: A Mid Terrace House Energy project
 ### published: 2018-04-09

+*Updated: 30th November 2020*

-Last September my partner Claire and I bought a mid-terrace house near Llanberis in North Wales.
+In September 2017, my partner Claire and I bought a mid-terrace house near Llanberis in North Wales.

-This blog starts a process of exploring what we could do to bring the house a little bit closer to the standards and technology mix outlined in the ZeroCarbonBritain scenario for a sustainable energy future.
+This blog documents the process of exploring what we could do to bring the house a little bit closer to the standards and technology mix outlined in the ZeroCarbonBritain scenario for a sustainable energy future.

 Here’s a picture of the house (we’re the blue one!) nestled on the edge of a particularly wild corner of Snowdonia.